Indonesian court rejects call to legalise medicinal marijuana | Law-Order

 Indonesia's Constitutional Court on Wednesday rejected a judicial review of the country's narcotics law that would have paved the way for legalizing marijuana for medicinal use, a panel of nine judges ruled.

-Three mothers of children with cerebral palsy backed by civil society organizations had 2020 filed a judicial review of the country's strict narcotics law, arguing for the use of medicinal marijuana to treat symptoms.
+Three mothers of children with cerebral palsy backed by civil society organizations filed a judicial review of the country's strict narcotics law in 2020, arguing for the use of medicinal marijuana to treat symptoms.
 The judges said there was insufficient research to justify a ruling in favor of the plaintiffs, but urged the government to "immediately" conduct research on the therapeutic usage of narcotics.

-The 43-year-old mother went viral after she held a placard on a crowded thoroughfare that read: "Help, my child needs medical marijuana."
-Indonesia's parliament has recently discussed amending the rules governing medicinal marijuana, saying it would undertake a comprehensive study on its benefits.
+The 43-year-old mother went viral on social media after she held a placard on a crowded thoroughfare that read: "Help, my child needs medical marijuana."
+Indonesia's parliament has said it would undertake a comprehensive study on the benefits of medical marijuana.

 Any moves to legalize would follow Thailand, which became the first country in the region to green-light medical marijuana in 2018, and cannabis cultivation and consumption this year.